- What We Do

 Recently Working with a leading aerial LiDAR and imagery collection company, we classified 873 km of transmission powerlines.
 Completed in stages, this project required detailed classification and quality control.
 Powerline and power structure modeling is also often completed as part of other infrastructure mapping projects.
 By having these 3D features mapped, infrastructure projects can ensure a safe distance from lines and structures.

-Starting in 2017 the City of Saskatoon undertook a project to investigate potential routes for a new Bus Rapid Transit (BRT) system.
-A detailed 3D model of the area was required to support simulation and scenario investigation, planning and engineering.
+Starting in 2017 the City of Saskatoon conducted a project to investigate potential routes for a new Bus Rapid Transit (BRT) system.
+A detailed 3D model of the area was required to support simulation and scenario investigation and overall project planning.
 We were awarded multiple contracts to manage detailed LiDAR and imagery collection and complete detailed 3D models of the City.
 These digital twin models included every aspect of the built environment; from curbs and lamp posts, to detailed models of the building’s overhead wires, sidewalks and fire hydrants.
 Project was completed on time and on budget.
 This project serves as a great example of how LiDAR and 3D mapping can form the basis of a digital twin of in structure and entire cities.